-The companies in the Nasdaq-100® Index include 100 or more of the largest domestic and international non-financial companies listed on the Nasdaq Stock Market based on market capitalization.
-The GICS® sectors are published by S&P Dow Jones Indices and MSCI Inc. The publishers of the Nasdaq-100® Index and the GICS® sectors are not affiliated with the sponsor and have not participated in creating the trust or selecting the securities for the trust, nor have they reviewed or approved of any of the information contained herein.
+The companies in the Nasdaq-100 Index® include 100 or more of the largest domestic and international non-financial companies listed on the Nasdaq Stock Market based on market capitalization.
+The GICS® sectors are published by S&P Dow Jones Indices and MSCI Inc. The publishers of the Nasdaq-100 Index® and the GICS® sectors are not affiliated with the sponsor and have not participated in creating the trust or selecting the securities for the trust, nor have they reviewed or approved of any of the information contained herein.

 Please note that the sponsor applied the "power 50" strategy to select the equity securities portion of the portfolio at a particular time.
 If the sponsor creates additional units of the trust after the trust's inception date, the trust will purchase the securities originally selected by applying the strategy.
 This is true even if a later application of the strategy would have resulted in the selection of different securities.
 Under normal market conditions, at least 80% of the trust's net assets will be invested in equity securities.
 The Trust "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
 As of the trust's inception, the trust is considered to be concentrated in securities issued by companies in the information technology sector.
-The trust may invest in securities of foreign issuers.
+The trust and/or the ETF may invest in Securities of foreign issuers, including companies in emerging markets and may invest in American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs"), or other similar depositary receipts of these securities.